easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20180529
+## LQR tryouts
+"intuitive values" for QR didn't give fast response and tuning from there seemed hard

+dropped back to equal weights and settling time was around 10 s (still slow)

+part of this was following the routine on [this page](http://ctms.engin.umich.edu/CTMS/index.php?example=InvertedPendulum&section=ControlStateSpace)

+in Q, set position to 100 and velocity to 1. the settling time was below 1 s

+set velocity to 0 would lead to some small oscillation

+the input amplitude were also OK in this case

+changed 100 to 10 would get a settling time of 2 s

+## pole placement tryouts
+the same pole couldn't be picked for more than rank(B) times

 # 20180523
 ## developed "sensor" for TCP pose
 added a bushing joint in *simTAUJADnew.slx* and tested with modified *testMotions.m*